AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Advanced Search
 ---------------

-The Advanced Search capability in the catalogue is accessed by clicking the blue magnifying glass icon on the home page.
+The Advanced Search capability in the catalogue is accessed by clicking the blue magnifying glass icon on the home page or by clicking on the |button_search| button on the top menu to navigate to the Search page.

 |image-1|

 Figure 1.2.1: Search icon on main catalogue page

 Filtering options, or search facets, are available to the left of the search results, as a series of check boxes.
 The results can be sorted by Title, Relevancy, Rating and Popularity, and either lowest or highest scale first.

 |image-2|

 Figure 1.2.2: Search facets, or further filtering options on the search page

+Other search options are available from the |button_search_advanced| icon to the right of the main search box.
+This expands to show **What** and **When** options. **What** allows users to search by Categories, Keywords, and Resource Contact. **When** allows users to limit the search temporally based on the metadata change date of an interactive resource (service) or dataset record.

 Further search capabilities can be accessed by clicking the "contribute" button on the main toolbar.
 This opens the "Editing dashboard", where there are also options to create or import new metadata, and also view privileges for or edit existing records.
 This page shows different search filtering options or facets, including group, schema, validation status, workflow status and so on.